csanfilippo/altai/README.md

 # The background

-Typed throws have been introduced with [Swift 6](https://www.swift.org/blog/announcing-swift-6/) and permit functions to specify the type of error that they throw as part of their signature.
+[Swift 6](https://www.swift.org/blog/announcing-swift-6/) introduced typed throws, allowing functions to specify the type of error they can throw in their signature.

 ```swift
 enum CustomError: Error {